CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-bitnami-phabricator-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami Phabricator Stack provides a click-through solution to install and configure Phabricator on the Linux platform.
+Through the CenturyLink Blueprint integration, Phabricator provides a click-through solution to install and configure Phabricator on the Linux platform.

 For more information, please visit http://www.phabricator.org